Saffith/PICO8-WTK/README.md

 * `color`: The panel's color.
 Default: `6`
 * `style`: The panel's border style.
 Default: `panel.raised`
 * `draggable`: If true, the panel can moved by clicking and dragging.
 Default: `false`
+* `modal`: If true, only this panel and its children will receive input while it is visible.
+This only applies to panels added directly to the GUI root, not to other panels.
+If multiple modal panels are visible, the last one added takes precedence.
+Default: `false`

 `panel:add_child(w, x, y)`